Dr-Wojtek/HoMM-Terminal-Edition/README.md

 There are quite a few limitations of the game when comparing to the original game.
 Some mentions:

 You cannot exchange artefacts or armies between heroes or towns, and defeating a hero will not yield their artefacts.
 A hero can have, for example, two sword artefacts simultaneously and receive an attack bonus for both of them.
 There is no marketplace, blacksmith or several other kingdom-specific buildings (such as the Treasury or Library).
 Only spells up to and including level 2 are available at time of writing.
 There are no skills such as Offense, Magic Resistance, Estates, Wisdom etc to learn for heroes.

-Only four kingdoms are available: Tower, Castle, Rampart and Inferno

-The upgraded version of each unit is not available at the time of writing.
+Only four kingdoms are available: Tower, Castle, Rampart and Inferno The upgraded version of each unit is not available at the time of writing.
 A player starts with one hero and can only hire two more in total.
 No option to save or load a game
 There are no obelisks and no grail to be found, neither is there an "underground" map available.
 Movement on the map is done one step at a time.
 On the battlefield you can insert several steps at a time and then press enter.
+The different Fort/Citadel/Castle buildings are purely cosmetic and for creature dwelling requirements at the time; There is no defence provided if your town is attacked.
+A hero cannot equip a ballista, catapult, or other devices of war.

 ## Future updates
 Switching to storing kingdom specific information in a database.

-Adding more kingdoms
+Adding defence structures for town defense in-battle, and therefore naturally, a catapult for the attacking hero Adding more kingdoms
 Possibly adding the original music

-An AI for controlling a hero, unlocking the possibility of a computer-controlled player

-Placing of loose piles of resources on the map
+An AI for controlling a hero, unlocking the possibility of a computer-controlled player Placing of loose piles of resources on the map
 And much else.